 How will I be Assessed?

-The course comprises of 2 examined units at the end of year 2.
-You will also produce two pieces of coursework, totaling 3,500 words, consisting of 20% of the
+The course comprises 2 examined units at the end of the second year.
+You will also produce two pieces of coursework, totalling 3,500 words making up 20% of the qualification.

 What does it lead to?

 The course is ideal for those who wish to study English further at university or other subjects that involve critical analysis of texts.
+The analytical and interpretive skills will be ideal for jobs in the media, journalism, film, teaching or the arts.
 The analytical and interpretive skills will be ideal for jobs in media, journalism, film, teaching or the arts with top salaries up to £60,000